 Reporting and assessment take various forms in the elementary school.
 The prime objective of assessment in the PYP is to provide feedback on the learning process.
 It happens frequently throughout the school year, providing regular feedback.
 It identifies what students know, understand, can do, and feel at different stages in the learning process.
 Teachers select assessment strategies to support how students learn and perform.
 Teachers design assessment instruments to reflect the particular learning outcomes on which they intend to give feedback.
 Students and teachers are actively involved in the assessment process.

-Teachers use feedback to inform students of strengths in a their work that match given criteria, and by giving specific ways to develop towards their goal.
+Teachers use feedback to inform students of strengths in their work that match given criteria and specific ways to develop towards their goal.
 Feedback is timely so that it is valuable at that point in the student’s learning process.
 Feedback can take different forms; written, oral, demonstration or as an interchange between student and teacher as the teacher assists a student to self-assess their work.

 Teachers can give the parents information about their child’s progress development and needs, and about the school’s curriculum.
 Teachers can also gather background information, answer parents’ questions, address any concerns and help parents define their role in the learning process.
 Such conferences can be set up by request with the class homeroom teacher or single subject teachers at any time during the school year.

 Documentation may include written records of student conversations, comments and explanations, as well as photographs, videos, audio and graphic representations.
-These can be shared through school displays, student portfolios, class blogs and the YIS Learning HUB.
+These can be shared through school displays, student portfolios, and class blogs on the YIS Learning Hub.

-Parent-teacher-student conferences (PTSC), or ‘Three-way’ conferences, are available for each family to sign up for a short 15-minute time slot to meet with the class homeroom teacher to discuss their child's progress.
-Through PTSC, students are able to discuss their learning and understanding with both their parents and teacher present.
+Parent-teacher-student conferences (PTSCs), or ‘three-way’ conferences, are available for each family to sign up for a short 15-minute time slot to meet with the class homeroom teacher to discuss their child's progress.
+Through the PTSC, students are able to discuss their learning and understanding with both their parents and teacher present.
 The focus of the conference is on student goal setting in order to support learning.
-Students are required to attend PTSC.
+Students are required to attend the PTSC.